-Out of Pit Dumps 1N (OP1N) (Previously known as southwest Overburden emplacement area);

-Tailings Emplacement Expansion walls;

-Conveyor Corridor Overburden Emplacement Area; and

-Ayredale Pit

-Emplacement areas are generally located within the open cut pit shell on the low wall side of the active pit.
+Refer to attached detailed forward program for additional information.
+Overburden emplacement areas that will be utilised include: Visual Dumps 5 (VD5); Contingency Dumps 1 - 5 (CD1-5); Saddlers Dump 1-3 (SD1-3); Belmont Void; Out of Pit Dumps 1N (OP1N) (Previously known as southwest Overburden emplacement area); Tailings Emplacement Expansion walls; Conveyor Corridor Overburden Emplacement Area; and Ayredale Pit Emplacement areas are generally located within the open cut pit shell on the low wall side of the active pit.
 However there will be movement to HW dumps.
 With the exception of the tailings emplacement expansion walls, these emplacement areas are designed by mine planning engineers.
 The extended tailings emplacement walls were designed by an external consultant.
 Survey control during emplacement is undertaken by the surveyor teams, under the direction of mine planners.
 Operational management of the emplacements is undertaken by mine Open Cut Examiners (OCE), who supervise overburden placement.
 Overburden emplacement design incorporates considerations such as capacity, access, shape and lift height, as well as safety and environmental constraints.
 Emplacement areas are constructed with positive drainage to ensure emplacements shed water away from the active pit.
-North Pit emplacements (VD1-5 and CD1-5) approximate level of RL 375m to create visual relief.
+North Pit emplacements (VD1-5 and CD1-5) attain an approximate level of RL 360m to create visual relief.
 Emplacement design and construction also incorporates hostile material management considerations.

-Processing infrastructure activities and the location of tailings facilities and schedule for emplacement
+Processing infrastructure activities and the location of tailings facilities and schedule for emplacement.

 Coal handling and processing is undertaken within the centralised CHPP located within Mining Lease ML1487.
 ROM coal extracted by the approved open cut operations is delivered by truck to either the ROM coal bins or the CHPP ROM coal stockpile.
 Following processing at the CHPP, coal is loaded onto trains via the rail loading facility for delivery to the export market.
 Coarse reject material will continue to be co-disposed within overburden emplacement areas or utilised in the construction of stockpile pads, roads or other infrastructure.
 Fine reject (tailings) will continue to be pumped from the CHPP to the existing approved TSF.
-MAC is planning to commence the implementation of actions to prepare for the future capping of the TSF's as soon as practically possible.